Tiger FM

 By Ronald Ssemagonja

-The Ministry of Finance, Planning and Economic Development, through the Permanent Secretary and Secretary to the Treasury, Ramathan Ggoobi, has released the Quarter Three financial releases for the Financial Year 2025/2026.
+The Ministry of Finance, Planning and Economic Development, through the Permanent Secretary and Secretary to the Treasury, Ramathan Ggoobi, has released the Quarter Three financial disbursements for the 2025/2026 Financial Year.
 The announcement was made today at the ministry headquarters in Kampala and marks the first such presentation this year.

-Speaking during the release, Ggoobi emphasized that government must continue to live within its means and maintain law and order.
-He noted that election-related expenditures have been fully provided for to ensure that all Ugandans are able to freely exercise their right to vote.
+Speaking during the release, Ggoobi emphasised that the government must continue to live within its means and maintain law and order.
+He noted that election-related expenditures have been fully provided for to ensure that all Ugandans can freely exercise their right to vote.

 “We must live within our means and maintain law and order.
 We have fully provided for election-related expenditures so that all Ugandans can exercise their democratic right to vote,” he said.

-Ggoobi said Uganda’s economy remains strong, with Gross Domestic Product growth standing at 6.3 percent in the previous financial year and projected to rise to between 6.5 and 7 percent.
-He added that inflation has remained stable at 3.1 percent, and described the Uganda shilling as one of the most stable currencies globally.
+Ggoobi stated that Uganda’s economy remains strong, with Gross Domestic Product growth at 6.3 percent in the previous financial year and projected to rise to between 6.5 and 7 percent.
+He added that inflation has remained stable at 3.1 percent and described the Uganda shilling as one of the most stable currencies globally.

-According to the ministry, remittances from Ugandans abroad amounted to 1.6 trillion dollars, significantly supporting the economy.
-The national budget for FY 2025/26 stands at UGX 72.36 trillion, with supplementary budgets approved by Parliament totaling UGX 8.10 trillion, bringing the overall budget to UGX 80.4 trillion.
+According to the ministry, remittances from Ugandans abroad amounted to USD 1.6 trillion, significantly supporting the economy.
+The national budget for FY 2025/26 stands at UGX 72.36 trillion, with supplementary budgets approved by Parliament totalling UGX 8.10 trillion, bringing the overall budget to UGX 80.4 trillion.

 Ggoobi revealed that the ministry has released a total of UGX 16.537 trillion for the quarter ending March 2026.
 This includes UGX 91.5 billion to Parliament, UGX 28.2 billion to the Judiciary, UGX 42 billion to the Uganda Police Force, and UGX 45 billion to the Office of the President.